 The roadshow is our flagship education programme and will visit around 450 schools across the length and breadth of the UK this year.
 Since its launch in 2005, the roadshow has visited 3,700 schools and been seen by 850,000 young people.

 "Inspiring the next generation of young people to consider engineering must start at school.
 With STEM underpinning much of what we do in the modern world, the schools roadshow brings to life its importance and highlights to young people the exciting, and sometimes surprising, career opportunities that are available.

 At BAE Systems, we're proud of the role we're playing to help address the UK skills gap and by working alongside government, the education sector and industry partners, we are committed to developing the highly skilled workforce of the future."

 Richard Hamer, Education and Skills Director

 We invested more than £100m in education, skills and early careers activities in the UK in 2018.
 With more than 34,000 people in the UK, we are one of the country’s largest employers of engineers – with around 2,000 apprentices currently in training across our UK businesses.
-This year, we are recruiting more than 800 apprentices across the UK.
+This year, we are recruiting in the region of 800 apprentices across the UK.